Polt0s/Brain-games/README.md

 The essence of the game is as follows: a random mathematical expression is shown, for example 35 + 16, which you need to calculate and write the correct answer.

+## Game: "Calculator"

+The essence of the game is as follows: two random numbers are shown, for example, 25 50.
+The player must calculate and enter the largest common divisor of these numbers.

 # Launch the game

 ```
 $make brain-even
 $make brain-calc
+$make brain-nod
 ```